sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/solar-system/README.md

 ## Gleissberg Cycle Basics (166 years)

 When IOT are graphed over time, they are shown to form waves with a mean length of 166 years (Gleissberg cycle).
-At the top and bottom of these waves, where the IOT are strongest, occurring at a mean interval of 83 years (ranging from 47 to 118 years), there is a maximum in the sunspot cycle, which Landscheidt proposes is caused by slower rotation of the Sun caused by the IOT.
-The points where the curve crosses the x-axis correspond to solar minima, and the peaks and troughs correspond to solar maxima.
+At the top and bottom of these waves, where the IOT are strongest, occurring at a mean interval of 83 years (ranging from 47 to 118 years), there are maxima in the sunspot cycle, which Landscheidt proposes is caused by slower rotation of the Sun caused by the IOT.
+The points where the curve crosses the x-axis correspond to solar minima.

 ![sunspot cycles](img/sunspot-cycles.png "sunspot cycles")